Bathing a newborn baby is not just a routine bath in India but a ritual that has been passed down for generations.

 How can I massage my baby with oil?

-The traditional aspect of taking care of a baby is the traditional oil massage and bathing the baby in lukewarm water.
+The traditional aspect of caring for a baby is the traditional oil massage and bathing the baby in lukewarm water.
 The baby is usually massaged with extra virgin coconut oil or sesame oil from head to toe.

 In South India (where I’m from), we use an ayurvedic oil from Kottakkal, which is used to massage the baby.
-The oil has a yellow tint to it, and it is believed that it is very beneficial for the baby’s muscles.
+The oil has a yellow tint, and it is believed to be very beneficial for the baby’s muscles.

-To massage a baby, a malleshwali, or an ayah comes, but in some families, the grandmothers do it.
+A malleshwali or an ayah comes to massage a baby, but in some families, the grandmothers do it.

 The oil massage is important, at least for the first 40 days after the baby’s delivery.

 Gentle downward strokes are used for the arms and legs, and circular movements on the stomach and chest area.
-This massage is also known to improve blood circulation in the baby’s body.
+This massage also improves blood circulation in the baby’s body.

-The baby is massaged for about 15 minutes, and traditionally it was done in the sun so that the baby receives Vitamin D.
+The baby is massaged for about 15 minutes, and traditionally it is done in the sun so that the baby receives Vitamin D.

 The baby’s arms and legs are massaged by crossing them gently.